New Assignment Form

 Quality of Earnings Report

-The most common report requested by potential buyers is a “quality of earnings” report or engagement.
+The most common report requested by potential buyers during financial due diligence is a “quality of earnings” report or engagement.
 The objective of a quality of earnings engagement is to assess the sustainability and accuracy of historical earnings as well as the achievability of any earnings projections.
 A quality of earnings report provides a detailed analysis of all the components of a target business’s revenue and expenses.

 The Tax-Motivated Seller

-1. Property and equipment expenses that should capitalized but were treated as repairs and maintenance expense
+1. Property and equipment expenses that should be capitalized but were treated as repairs and maintenance expense

 2. Excessive compensation